grafana/agent/docs/README.md

 First, inside the `docs/` folder run `make check-cloudwatch-integration` to verify that the cloudwatch docs needs updating.

 If the check fails, then the doc supported services list should be updated.
-For that, run `make generate-cloudwatch-integration` to get the updated list, which should replace the old one [the docs](./sources/static/configuration/integrations/cloudwatch-exporter-config.md).
+For that, run `make generate-cloudwatch-integration` to get the updated list, which should replace the old one in [the docs](./sources/static/configuration/integrations/cloudwatch-exporter-config.md).

 ### Community Projects